hpcgroup/pipit/docs/user_guide.rst

    For advanced Python users, especially those familiar with Pandas and NumPy, Pipit exposes the ``events`` DataFrame for custom analysis.

-This guide serves to provide a gentle introduction to Pipit, and not enumerate all of its API functions and features.
-We would highly recommend checking out example notebooks as well as the Pipit API docs to see the full functionality of the library.
+This guide serves to privde a gendle introduction to Pipit without providing an exhaustive list of its API functions and features.
+We highly recommend exploring example notebooks and referring to the Pipit API documentation for a comprehensive understanding of the library's capabilities.

-Pipit can be used to perform automated analysis, via Python scripts, as well as exploratory analysis, by means of Jupyter notebooks.
-Since performance bottlenecks are not typically known ahead of time, we highly recommend using Pipit within a Jupyter notebook to interactively understand your performance data and gain valuable insights.
+Pipit can be used to perform automated analysis through Python scripts, as well as exploratory analysis via Jupyter notebooks.
+Since performance bottlenecks are not typically not known ahead of time, we highly recommend using Pipit within a Jupyter notebook.
+This allows for interactive exploration of performance data, facilitating a deeper understanding and providing valuable insights.